PROFILE

 larger than Delaware.

-Cities: Capital--Bandar Seri Begawan.
+Cities: Capital--Bandar

-Terrain: East--flat coastal plains with beaches;
+Terrain: East--flat coastal plain rises to

-west--hilly with a few mountain ridges.
+mountains; west--hilly lowland with a few

 Climate: Equatorial; high temperatures,